New rule targets college programs that leave grads with low income, high debt

 The rule is expected to put many for-profit college programs in jeopardy.
 At nonprofit colleges, it would have no effect beyond certificate programs, which often focus on career training.
 It would not apply, for example, to bachelor’s degrees or most graduate programs.

 Supporters say the policy targets the riskiest programs.
 Students who attend for-profit colleges typically borrow more and default on their loans at higher rates.
-It deals a heavy blow to the for-profit college industry, which had said it would support the measure if it applied evenly to all schools.

-Before the rule can be finalized, the federal government must collect and review public comment.
-It’s sure to draw outrage from Republicans in Congress, who have called the policy an attack on the entire for-profit college industry.
+Student Defense, an advocacy group, called it a strong proposal that establishes “basic rules of the road” for colleges.

 The proposal comes at a time of flagging faith in higher education.
 Fewer young Americans have been going to college, a shift that experts attribute to rising tuition costs, a strong job market and the shortcomings of pandemic schooling.